A heart rate monitor is an electronic device that is worn on the body and provides real-time information about the state of your heart.

 Flaws: This is a small device, so the activation button is necessarily small too.
 Also, it doesn’t hold a charge all that long.

-Bringing up the rear of our list is the Alpha Heart Rate Monitor & Sportswatch from Mio.
-This watch features a genuine heart rate monitor that’s very accurate and reliable.
+Bringing up the rear of our list is the Scosche Rhythm24.
+This watch-like device features a genuine heart rate monitor that’s very accurate and reliable.
 There’s no arguing with the effectiveness, which is why it’s on our list.

 Who Needs a Heart Rate Monitor?